Presentation

 - Describe French scientific production.

-- Support research teams in preparing responses to these calls for proposals.
+- Prepare research teams to respond to these calls for projects.

-- Engage with policymakers, research institutes, associations, and learned societies involved in the field of end-of-life care.
+- Meet decision-makers, research institutes, associations and learned societies concerned with the end-of-life field.

-- Organize conferences (scientific days, doctoral days), webinars, seminars and workshops.
+- Proposing colloquia (scientific days, doctoral days), webinars, seminars and workshops.

-- Encourage network members to collaborate during national and regional meeting days and via the dissemination of announcements.
+- Incite network members to collaborate at national and regional meeting days and via the dissemination of annonces.

-- Provide active monitoring of scientific news (publications, events, calls for projects, calls for papers, calls for articles...) and disseminate this information.
+- Conduct an active watch on scientific news (publications, events, calls for projects, calls for papers, appels à articles...) and disseminate this information.